qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

     If your :guilabel:`Comparing changes` page looks like this, click on the :guilabel:`compare across forks` link.

-There are four drop-down menus which allow you to compare the changes you have made in your branch with the master branch that you want to merge into.
+You should see four drop-down menus.
+These will allow you to compare the changes that you have made in your branch with the master branch that you want to merge into.
 They are:

 * **base fork**: the fork that you want to merge your changes into
 * **base**: the branch of the base fork that you want to merge your changes into